 1. Are 1981 Susan B Anthony Dollars rare and valuable?

-Yes, 1981 coins are the rarest in the series.
-All three mint marks (P, D, S) had mintages under 3.5 million, making them the lowest-production Susan B Anthony Dollars.
+Yes, 1981 coins are the rarest in the entire series.
+All three mint marks (P, D, S) had mintages under 3.5 million, making them the lowest-production Susan B Anthony dollars ever struck.

 2. Do 1981 Susan B Anthony Dollars contain silver?